KeenanV/secure-messenger/README.md

 # secure-messenger

 Client is started with ./client.py -usr [USERNAME] -pw [PASSWORD] -ip [IP] -port [PORT], with an optional -reg boolean flag to register a new user.
 Server is started with ./server.py and requires no input.
 The RSA key pair for the server is hardcoded and needs to be in the same directory.
-The alice and bob s and v files are used as secrets
+The alice and bob s and v files are needed but can be ignored.

 The three preregistered users are: